micro-api/micro-api/README.md

 ## Entry Point

-The expectation of a Micro API entry point is to enumerate types and provide links to their collections.
+The expectation of a Micro API entry point is to enumerate types and properties and provide links to collections.

 ```http
 GET /